-&lt;sup>46 This overview was informed by a Facility Operator Survey, a User Groups Survey, a series of community stakeholder workshops and results from a council run community survey (refer Methodology, Section 1.4)
+47 This overview was informed by a Facility Operator Survey, a User Groups Survey, a series of community stakeholder workshops and results from a council run community survey (refer Methodology, Section 1.4)

-&lt;sup>47 It should be noted that if a focus on enhancing recreational/tourism opportunities is to be a priority component of future CWB developments, a broader criteria assessment approach for identified schemes (and any new options) will be required than that applied in the 2015 report.
+48 It should be noted that if a focus on enhancing recreational/tourism opportunities is to be a priority component of future CWB developments, a broader criteria assessment approach for identified schemes (and any new options) will be required than that applied in the 2015 report.
 This may alter preliminary priorities from this report.

-19.5 Proposed Facility Approach - Cycleway, Walkway, Bridleway Facilities
+19.5 Facility Approach - Cycleway, Walkway, Bridleway Facilities

 - Population projections indicate that only low future population-driven demand growth is likely under current conditions and activity preferences.
 However, the growth of electric bikes very recently has seen an increase in the numbers of people participating in cycling, particularly in urban areas and amongst older adults.
 This trend may increase demand (especially amongst older adults).
 Walking is also likely to remain strong - Demand by visitors from within and outside the district may be a factor in increased participation at special interest 'destination' sites (such as downhill mountain biking sites) - The needs of a significantly ageing population will need to be taken into consideration.
-At the same time the opportunities for new-entrant and younger participants need to be enhanced to grow participation (such as learn to cycle tracks, graduated track grades) - The CWB network is unique in that it is more directly physically impacted by the route of the new Expressway, most particularly with respect to East-West connections and general transport network realignments - The CWB network is also unique in that it is not specifically 'site-based', but includes continuous tracks crossing multiple land ownership and management boundaries, requiring more in-depth development of facility partnership connections and processes - The Kāpiti Coast District Council CWB (2009) Strategy has provided a solid platform and it is timely for this to be reviewed
+At the same time the opportunities for new-entrant and younger participants need to be enhanced to grow participation (such as learn to cycle tracks, graduated track grades) - The CWB network is unique in that it is more directly physically impacted by the route of the new Expressway.
+Further investigation is required to assess the impact of the Expressway on the network. - The CWB network is also unique in that it is not specifically 'site-based', but includes continuous tracks crossing multiple land ownership and management boundaries, requiring more in-depth development of facility partnership connections and processes - The Kāpiti Coast District Council CWB (2009) Strategy has provided a solid platform and it is timely for this to be reviewed